The iPhone 12 Pro Max has outstanding cameras and deserves a spot in your pocket — if you can get it to fit

 The 12 Pro Max has big battery energy

 I ran a battery test where the phone plays a looped video in airplane mode.
 Apple's website says that the 12 Pro Max should last 20 hours doing this.
-In my test, it lasted 19 hours and 52 minutes.
+In my test, it lasted 19 hours, 52 minutes.
 So basically as expected.
-We'll be running more battery tests over the coming weeks, so check out my written review on CNET for updates.
+We'll be running more battery tests over the coming weeks, so bookmark this review for updates.

 The iPhone 12 Pro Max is powered by the A14 Bionic chip.
 And it's peppy and fast.
 The A14 chip is as much about giving you great performance now as it is about giving you great performance through years of iOS updates.
 In benchmark tests for performance the 12 Pro Max was on par with (not surprisingly) the iPhone 12, 12 Mini and 12 Pro.
 All of the new iPhones hold the distinction of having the most powerful processors in the phones we've tested.